david-walters/Milestone-2/README.md

 # Dave' Game - Milestone Project 2

 This is a website that I created which is my second assignment on the Front-End Web Development course with The Learning People.
 The tasks of my assignment were the following;

 >Overview:
->- Create an online Quiz of your choice
+>- Create an online Quiz of your choice.
 >- You will include a ‘How To’ page with clear instructions.
 >- You must use appropriate use of JavaScript for the Quiz functionality.
 >- You will regularly commit your work to Github as you create your website.
->- There are many examples online of a variation of JavaScript Quizzes
+>- There are many examples online of a variation of JavaScript Quizzes.

 ## Steps I Took to Complete This Assignment